 As the harvesting season in Florida comes to a close, it is imperative to shed light on the way we treat the “essential farmworkers” harvesting our food, as they continue to work in unsafe conditions to provide food for those sheltering in place.
 Governor Ron DeSantis said clusters of “overwhelmingly Hispanic” day laborers and agriculture workers are the source for Florida’s recent surge in coronavirus cases.
 The Governor also stated, “You don’t want those folks mixing with the general public if you have an outbreak.”
 Farm work is an occupation, not a social class.
 They shop at the same stores, go to the same restaurants, and contribute greatly to the economy just like millions of other Floridians.
 Unfortunately, during the COVID outbreak, they were left unprotected and neglected by the state.
+There was no distancing signage put into place, which needs to be implemented in all areas, to ensure safety measures are beng used inside and outside.

 The Immokalee farming region in Florida has seen some of the highest percentages of positive cases in the entire state.
 Immokalee, a community of 25,000 people on the western edge of the Everglades, has more positive cases than Miami Beach, a city three times larger.
 Lake Worth, a suburban Palm Beach County community of about 39,000 people, whose large population of Guatemalan and Mexican immigrants, has almost as many cases as St. Petersburg, a city six times larger.